voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Keypoints
 ---------

 The |Keypoints| class represents a list of keypoints in an image.

-The points are stored in the
+The keypoints are stored in the
-:attr:`points <fiftyone.core.labels.Keypoints.points>` attribute of the
+:attr:`keypoints <fiftyone.core.labels.Keypoints.keypoints>` attribute of the
+|Keypoints| object.

-|Keypoints| object, which contains a list of ``(x, y)`` coordinates into the
+Each element of this list is a |Keypoint| object whose :attr:`points <fiftyone.core.labels.Keypoint.points>` attribute contains a list of ``(x, y)`` coordinates defining a set of keypoints in the image.
+Each
-image.
+|Keypoint| object can have a string label, which is stored in its
+:attr:`label <fiftyone.core.labels.Keypoint.label>` attribute.

 .. note::
     FiftyOne stores keypoint coordinates as floats in `[0, 1]` relative to the